What is CEO Fraud?

 How To Prevent CEO Fraud

-- Educate your employees about the four CEO fraud tactics.
+- Educate your employees about common CEO fraud tactics.
 Take advantage of free phishing simulation tools to educate and identify phishing, social engineering, and CEO fraud risk.

 - Use proven security awareness training and phishing simulation platforms to keep CEO fraud attack risks top-of-mind for employees.
 Create internal cyber security heroes who are committed to keeping your organization cyber secure.